 - ½ cup low sodium chicken broth or dry white wine

 - 1 to 1 ½ cup shredded mozzarella cheese

 - Fresh chopped parsley, for garnish

 - Preheat oven to BROIL.
 Lightly spray chicken breasts with cooking oil.

 - In a small mixing bowl combine basil, oregano, garlic powder, onion powder, sweet paprika, salt, and pepper.
 Rub the chicken breasts with the seasoning mix.

 - Heat vegetable oil and ½ tablespoon butter in a large, 12-inch oven-safe skillet set over medium heat.
 Add chicken to the hot oil and cook for 5 to 7 minutes on each side, or until cooked through and browned.
 Cooking time depends on the thickness of the chicken breasts.
 Chicken is cooked through when internal temperature registers at 165˚F. Use an Instant Read Thermometer for accuracy.
 Remove cooked chicken from skillet and set aside; keep covered.

 - Add remaining butter to the skillet and melt over medium heat.
 Add onion and cook for 2 minutes, or until it starts to soften.
 Stir in garlic and cook for 20 seconds, or until fragrant.
-Add tomatoes; increase heat to medium-high, and continue to cook for 4 to 5 minutes, or until tomatoes break down and release their juices.
-If using canned tomatoes, cook until heated through and bubbling.

 - Stir in chicken broth or wine; cook for 3 minutes.
 Add spinach and cook for a minute, or until spinach is wilted.
 Transfer chicken breasts back to the skillet.
 Top each chicken breast with shredded cheese.